IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 **Explanation**: The server is currently unable to handle the request.

-**User response**: Resubmit the request at a later time.
+**User response**: Resubmit the request later.

 ### FPWSE1007E
 {: #error_fpwse1007e}

 **Explanation**: The {{site.data.keyword.mobilepushshort}} service has been disabled for this application.
 This might be due to billing, or the app might have been disabled by the administrator.

-**User response**: See the Troubleshooting topics in the IBM Cloud Docs to check service status, review troubleshooting information, or for information about getting help.
+**User response**: See the troubleshooting topics in the IBM Cloud Docs to check service status, review troubleshooting information, or for information about getting help.

 ### FPWSE1079E
 {: #error_fpwse1079e}